Sustainable Horse Farm: Going Green

 A valve installed with the system allows the stable owner to adjust the amount of water held underneath the footing.
 The water savings using the subsurface irrigation system can be remarkable.

-“One show ring in Ohio is 60,000 square feet and only requires 2,000 gallons of water every day to maintain it (using the subsurface system),” he says, “and an arena next to it that is smaller in size uses nearly 50,000 gallons of water every day.”
+“One show ring in Ohio is 60,000 square feet and only requires 2,000 gallons of water every day to maintain it (using the subsurface system),” he says, “and an arena next to it that is smaller in size (without a subsurface system) uses nearly 50,000 gallons of water every day.”

 David adds, “The ebb-flow footings are very easy to maintain.
 They require a tractor with minimal horse power and a lightweight spring harrow that has a solid packing wheel on it.
 After the arena has settled in, it doesn’t need to be drug very often.”